 In connection with the February 2, 2004 acquisition of the assets of Grand Canyon University from a non-profit foundation, the Company entered into a royalty fee arrangement with the former owner in which the Company agreed to pay a stated percentage of cash revenue generated by its online programs.
 In early 2005, in connection with a dispute with the former owner, the Company continued to accrue but did not pay the royalty.
 As of December 31, 2006 and 2007, the Company had accrued an aggregate of \$3,646 and \$7,428, respectively, in such payments, which amounts are included in "royalty to former owner" in the accompanying balance sheets.
-The Company settled all future royalty obligations with the former owner.
+The Company settled all future royalty obligations with the former owner in April 2008 as described above under Formation and Transactions with Former Owner.
 The royalties accrued through April 2008 were applied against the payments made to the former owner.